Atry/MIXIN/specification.md

 - **Complexity of Context Management**: In functional programming, managing context, such as state or environment, often requires explicit passing of context through function parameters or using monads, which can make code verbose and harder to maintain.

-  - **MIXIN Solution**: MIXIN simplifies context management by allowing mixins to automatically inherit and reference properties from their lexical scope.
+  - **MIXIN Solution**: MIXIN simplifies context management by allowing mixins to automatically inherit and access properties from their lexical scope.
 This means that shared context or state can be accessed without the need for explicit parameter passing or complex monadic structures.
-The unified scoping and referencing rules in MIXIN reduce boilerplate code and make the logic more straightforward.
+The unified scoping and inheritance rules in MIXIN reduce boilerplate code and make the logic more straightforward.

 - **The Expression Problem**: The Expression Problem refers to the difficulty of extending both the set of data types and the set of operations over them in a type-safe and modular way.
 In functional languages, adding new data types is straightforward, but adding new operations can be challenging without modifying existing code.